 On 20 May 2014 the Company announced an increase in Reserves following a report being prepared by DeGolyer MacNaughton to 31 December 2013.
-A summary of this report is included in the Strategic Report on pages 6 to 11 of this Annual Report.
+A summary of this report is included in the Strategic Report on page 5 of this Annual Report.